-- 1. be enrolled in at least 12 credit hours at Lyon College, - 2. have a cumulative Lyon College GPA of at least 2.000. - 3. have passed at least two-thirds of credit hours attempted at Lyon College during the previous two full-time semesters (at least one fall & one spring semester) at Lyon College, inclusive of any summer classes taken during the previous academic year of attendance at Lyon College (note that grades of F, W, AW, I, FL, WP, and WF do not count as passing, and see Academic Terms on page 13 for the definition of an academic year that includes fall, spring, and summer terms).
+- be enrolled in at least 12 credit hours at Lyon College, - 2. have a cumulative Lyon College GPA of at least 2.000, - 3. have passed at least two-thirds of credit hours attempted at Lyon College during the previous academic year (note that grades of F, W, AW, I, FL, WP, and WF do not count as passing, and see Academic Terms on page 13 for the definition of an academic year that includes fall, spring, and summer terms).

-Criterion 2 and 3 do not apply to first-time or transfer students who have not yet completed at least one fall and one spring semester at Lyon College.
+Criterion 2 and 3 do not apply to first-time students.
+Transfer students and students readmitted to the College are immediately eligible for athletics if official transcripts demonstrate that they have a cumulative GPA of at least 2.000 in all previously attempted college work.
 See Categories of Entrance to Lyon College on page 302 for definitions of student types.

-A student may compete while enrolled less than full-time provided the student is enrolled in the final semester of the baccalaureate program and the College certifies that the student is carrying (for credit) the courses necessary to complete degree requirements.
+A student may compete while enrolled less than fulltime provided the student is enrolled in the final semester of the baccalaureate program and the College certifies that the student is carrying (for credit) the courses necessary to complete degree requirements.